-- Unpacking the dimensions entails gathering substantive information about how knowledge and skills are acquired and used in the domain, as well as articulating principles for supporting diverse students with each of the dimensions.
+- Unpacking the dimensions entails gathering substantive information about how knowledge and skills are acquired and used in the domain.

 - Integrated dimension maps describe essential disciplinary relationships and link them to aspects of the targeted practices and crosscutting concepts.

-- The 6-week curriculum unit guides students through an investigation about the cause of urban water runoff, and a challenge to design school ground surfaces in a way that minimizes runoff.
+- The curriculum unit guides students through an investigation about the cause of urban water runoff, and an engineering challenge to design school ground surfaces in a way that minimizes runoff.
 Students engage in both hands-on activities and technology-supported inquiry.
 The learning performances constitute anchors for curriculum sequences.
-Curriculum designers use the equitable curricular design guidelines to help them include equitable curricular features, increasing the accessibility of the activities to diverse student audiences.

 - Students use a computational modeling environment to develop a water runoff model.
 Students then use the model to determine how rainfall intensity, rainfall duration, and surface material affect water runoff and test playground designs against design constraints.
 The block-based programming interface is designed to promote students’ integration of science, engineering, and computational thinking concepts and practices.
 Custom programming blocks decrease students’ attention to syntax and highlight key scientific concepts that are essential to the model.

-- Supporting resources for teachers include multi-day professional development workshops, a detailed teacher guide to promote successful and equitable curricular implementation, and educative resources about science inquiry, engineering design, computational modeling, and equitable STEM teaching.
+- Supporting resources for teachers include multi-day professional development workshops; a detailed teacher guide to support teachers’ classroom implementation; and educative resources about science inquiry, engineering design, computational modeling.

 - Assessments embedded within the curriculum and aligned with the learning performances provide evidence of students’ 3-dimensional proficiency.
 Observation tools help teachers interpret students’ responses to the assessments and inform instructional next steps.